Opalexiss/geocode-test-app/README.md

 * **jQuery** - Used to simplify ajax calls/error handling, array iteration, and tidy up strings.
 The code can be refactored to omit its usage and would still work in the same way.
 * **DataTables** - For prettier tables with extra functionality such as pagination, search, and column sorting.
 The app's code handles writing data to the tables before they are rendered by this library.
-* **Modernizr** - This can be used to detect whether the browser supports the native HTML 5 file input/upload control, and was added for this reason.
-However, the app is currently performing this check on its own for demonstration purposes.
+* **Modernizr** - This can be used to detect browser support for the native HTML 5 file input/upload control, and was added for this reason.
+However, the app is currently performing this check on its own to reduce dependencies for demonstration purposes.
 * **FontAwesome** - Icons and button loading animations.
 * **Google Fonts** - For the Roboto, Arial, sans-serif font family.

 ----

 *Geocode Test App created by Lenora Chase on Jan 20th, 2023.
-Automated tests added Jan 21st.*
+Cypress test suite added Jan 21st.*